kerolloz/04-CS-Second-Term/wireless-communication.md

   the signal takes a different path to reach the receiver; thus, the name multipath.
   ```

-- Which one of the following best describes the effect that a building material has as anRF signal passes through a wall?
+- Which one of the following best describes the effect that a building material has as an RF signal passes through a wall?

   a.
 Reflection
   b.
 Refraction